maana-io/maana-clustering/USAGE.md

 Plotting this output will reveal a graph where the "elbow" of the curve reveals the min cluster number within the data.

-Note: this only accepts the property algorithm of Alogrithm to be algorithm: "KMeans"
+Note: this only accepts the property algorithm of ClusterAlgorithm to be algorithm: "KMeans"

 ## makeBlobsForTesting
 makeBlobsForTesting(samples: Int, clusters: Int, randomState: Int, numberOfFeatures: Int, clusterStandardDeviation: Float): DataToClusterOutput